frictionlessdata/datapackage-pipelines/README.md

     `crontab` schedule row.
  - `pipeline`: a list of steps, each is an object with the following properties:
     - `run`: the name of the executor - a Python script which will perform the step's actions.
-        This script is searched in the current directory (read: where the running instructions file is located), in paths specified in the `DATAPIPELINES_PROCESSOR_PATH` environment variable, or in the common lib of executors (in that order).
+        This script is searched in:
+        - the current directory (read: where the running instructions file is located),
+        - in paths specified in the `DATAPIPELINES_PROCESSOR_PATH` environment variable,
+        - in extensions (see below),
+        - or in the common lib of executors.
+        (in this order)
         Relative paths can be specified with the 'dot-notation': `a.b` is referring to script `b` in directory `a`; `...c.d.e` will look for `../../c/d/e.py`.
     - `parameters`: running parameters which the executor will receive when invoked.
     - `validate`: should data be validated prior to entering this executor.
 Data validation is done using the JSON table schema which is embedded in the resource definition.

-The first executor in all pipelines must be a fetcher and the rest of the steps must be processors.

-## Executors
+## Processors

-Executors are Python scripts with a simple API, based on their standard input & standard output streams (as well as command line parameters).
+Processors are Python scripts with a simple API, based on their standard input & standard output streams (as well as command line parameters).

-All executors output an FDP to the standard output.
+All processors output a tabular data package to the standard output.
 This is done in the following way:
  - The first line printed to `stdout` must be the contents of the `datapackage.json` - that is, a JSON object without any newlines.
  - After that first line, tabular data files can be appended (we don't support any other kind of files ATM).